VectorSigmaOmega/QueueCTL-Flam/README.md

-# QueueCTL - A CLI Job Queue System
+# QueueCTL

-`queuectl` is a minimal, production-grade, CLI-based background job queue system built in Python.
+`queuectl` is a CLI-based background job queue system built in Python.

 It manages background jobs with multiple worker processes, handles retries using exponential backoff, and maintains a Dead Letter Queue (DLQ) for permanently failed jobs.

-**Demo Video:** [Add link here]

 ---